Skip to main content

 Can I franchise tag a player more than once?

 No. In League Tycoon, each player can only be franchise tagged once in their career.
-After the tag year, the player becomes a free agent.
-You can re-sign them through contract bidding, but you cannot tag them again.
+After the tag year, if the player is not extended, they become a free agent.
+The tag year does count as a final contract year, so the player is extension-eligible during the tag year if you want to retain them past the tag.

 When can I use a franchise tag?